 When ready to use, just put the ingredients in a blender, add liquid and blend until smooth.
 Add more water until you reach the desired consistency.

 There are many ways you can customize this mango smoothie, but here are a few:

 - Swap fruit: If you don’t like bananas, you can use fresh avocado instead.
 It will give a similar creaminess, and you will cut down on sugar.

 - Add your favorite toppings: This is the way to make it your own.
 Feel free to add different fruits, nuts, or seeds.

 - Use different liquids: Instead of water, feel free to use milk of your choice or even juice of your preference.

 For this recipe, I used pink lady apples.
-I find that they have the perfect tartness/sweetness combination.
+They have the perfect tartness/sweetness combination.
 They are more on the tartness side but feel free to use different apples, like Piñata, Fuji, or Red Delicious.